 Katie has contacted the Parish Council about access on the day.
 About 95% of vehicles will get through the front and it will only be the buses that need access from the back if the cable remains as it is.

-Action : Katie Watts to speak to Neil Bird about the buses.
+Action : Katie Watts to speak to Neil Bird about the buses and continue to liaise with the Parish Council.

 Brochure :